Muzamil4266/Sentinel-44-World-/README.md

   },
   "country_snapshots": {
     "india": {
-      "score": 90,
+      "score": 93,
       "top_signals": [
-        "Cuba\u2019s blackouts leave high-rise residents with constant uncertainty Will Grant spoke to a 70-year-old widow who says th", "'War left regime desperate for cash': US sanctions authority overseeing Strait of Hormuz as Middle East c - The Times of", "Has war resumed?
-US launches fresh strikes on Iran; Kuwait intercepts missiles, drones \u2014 what we know so - The Times of ", "'Close to a very good deal': Trump says Iran has agreed to no nuclear weapons - The Times of India <a href=\"https://news", "Amid India-Pakistan arms race, concerns grow for more frequent clashes - The Christian Science Monitor <a href=\"https://"
+        "Cuba\u2019s blackouts leave high-rise residents with constant uncertainty Will Grant spoke to a 70-year-old widow who says th", "Japan rejects \u2018new militarism\u2019, says China is rapidly arming Japan accuses China of lacking military transparency and st", "'War left regime desperate for cash': US sanctions authority overseeing Strait of Hormuz as Middle East c - The Times of", "Has war resumed?
+US launches fresh strikes on Iran; Kuwait intercepts missiles, drones \u2014 what we know so - The Times of ", "'Close to a very good deal': Trump says Iran has agreed to no nuclear weapons - The Times of India <a href=\"https://news"
       ]
     },
     "usa": {
       "score": 98,
       "top_signals": [
-        "US, UK and Australia to develop underwater drone technology The technology, developed under the Aukus military pact, is ", "Trump attacks artists dropping out of US Freedom 250 concert and mulls appearing himself Performers Young MC, Poison fro", "No deal announced after Trump meeting to make 'final determination' on Iran The US president met his advisers, after off", "Ex-US attorney general defends Epstein files handling in congressional probe The testimony comes about a month after Ame", "Trump's doctor says he's in excellent health - but are US presidents' health checks a PR exercise?
-Every president in mo"
+        "Colombia votes in presidential election that could redefine relations with US The election is held after months of publi", "Trump attacks artists dropping out of US Freedom 250 concert and mulls appearing himself Performers Young MC, Poison fro", "US, UK and Australia to develop underwater drone technology The technology, developed under the Aukus military pact, is ", "Trump's doctor says he's in excellent health - but are US presidents' health checks a PR exercise?
+Every president in mo", "Protesters want to send \u2018fascists to Mars\u2019 aboard mock rocket Environmental activists in Rome built a mock rocket with c"
       ]
     },
     "china": {
-      "score": 97,
+      "score": 98,
       "top_signals": [
-        "Japan defence minister denies militarism and criticises China's 'huge arsenal' Shinjiro Koizumi makes some of Tokyo's mo", "Italy bans Kanye West and Travis Scott concerts over security concerns Local authorities say the cancellation of other W", "Trump attacks artists dropping out of US Freedom 250 concert and mulls appearing himself Performers Young MC, Poison fro", "'It's like a decaying body': Australian farmers battle mouse plague Farmers report thousands of mice per hectare destroy", "'Gifts' from a lover and 'botched' cocaine raids: Police inquiry grips South Africa South Africa's Madlanga Commission h"
+        "Japan defence minister denies militarism and criticises China's 'huge arsenal' Shinjiro Koizumi makes some of Tokyo's mo", "Laos cave survivors help with plan to find last two missing men So far, five men have been freed from the narrow, floode", "Trump attacks artists dropping out of US Freedom 250 concert and mulls appearing himself Performers Young MC, Poison fro", "Italy bans Kanye West and Travis Scott concerts over security concerns Local authorities say the cancellation of other W", "'It's like a decaying body': Australian farmers battle mouse plague Farmers report thousands of mice per hectare destroy"
       ]
     },
     "russia": {